suncoast-devs/handbook/curriculum/front-end/react-ii/assignments/movie.api.group.md

 - Use [this API](https://developers.themoviedb.org/3/getting-started/introduction)
   - You will have to create an account to get a key, Feel free to use the address and phone number of campus to sign up with
-- Work in groups of 2, these must be decided by end of "Review at Two"
+- Work in groups of 2, these must be decided by the time you leave today
 - Each group will be working on one repository, decide in each group who's account it goes under
 - Use React Router to create the pages.

-**Note**: This might include prerequisites or setup instructions.

 ### Explorer Mode